Feeds:

 Payne earned his master’s degree at the UCLA where one of his teachers was Lew Hunter.
 Lew’s also from Nebraska and his resume is more of a creative journey.
 He earned two master’s degrees, worked as a radio DJ, an NBC page, story executive and wrote the Emmy-nominated script Fallen Angel, before going on to be the co-founder of the M.F.A. screenwriting program at UCLA.
 His book Screenwriting 434 flowed out of that class.

 I tracked down Lew’s email and sent him a note.
 He was in town and welcomed me to not only stop by but to stay the night in his writer’s house that he uses for workshops.
-So I was able to not only spend some time talking with him about his various experiences in the industry but stayed up at night watching old tapes from his UCLA classes of various people like Billy Wilder talking to his class.
+So I was able to not only spend some time talking with him about his various experiences in the industry but stayed up at night watching old videotapes from his UCLA days with various people like Billy Wilder talking to his classes.

 I later interviewed him for this article that appeared in Create Magazine.